-Linda Is The 'OITNB' Season 6 Villain & That's Exactly How Beth Dover Likes It
+You'll Hate Linda More Than Ever In 'OITNB' Season 6 & That's What Beth Dover Wants

 In the age of the antihero, fans love rooting for complicated, morally questionable characters rather than straight-up heroes, as long as their intentions are good.
 Orange Is the New Black is the perfect example of that — with an ensemble cast of characters all locked up with violent and nonviolent felonies under their belts, the Netflix series has become a master class in getting viewers to empathize with a diverse group of criminals over the past five seasons.
 Some characters are more empathetic than others, of course, as each season has introduced all kinds of terrifying villains who wreak havoc on Litchfield Penitentiary.
 But one character has grown into the role of the series' ultimate villain in Orange Is the New Black Season 6: Linda from Purchasing (Beth Dover), the corporate rule follower who became a hostage during last season's prison riot.

 After pretending to be an inmate for her own survival, Linda did whatever it took to blend in with the prisoners, even striking up a sexual relationship with one and turning a blind eye as her coworkers were tortured by inmates.
 As the Season 5 finale ended, former warden Caputo (Nick Sandow) knowingly ignored Linda and let her be taken away to maximum security prison with all the other inmates out of revenge.
 It's safe to say that Linda is not going to forget that, and her time spent in prison is going to shape her into the most unlikeable character you've ever seen on the show.
 And that's exactly what Dover wants.